Susan Ciriclio: Life and education

 Ciriclio was born in 1946 in New York City, grew up in Westchester County, New York and later moved to Phoenix, Arizona.
 While she was a student at Phoenix College, she worked as a dispatcher and crime scene photographer for the Phoenix Police Department.

 She received an A.A. from Phoenix College in 1969, a B.F.A. from California College of Arts and Crafts in 1972, and a M.F.A. from Mills College in 1974.

 Career

 Early in her teaching career, Ciriclio was an instructor in photography at Chabot College and San Francisco Art Institute.
-Ciriclio was chair of CCA's photography program from 1988—1992, and 1999—2008.
-In addition to her work as a professor of photography at California College of the Arts, she also served as interim Vice President for Academic Affairs from 1986-1987 and as Vice President for Academic Affairs from 1989-1992.
+Ciriclio was chair of CCA's photography program from 1988 to 1992, and 1999—2008.
+In addition to her work as a professor of photography at California College of the Arts, she also served as interim Vice President for Academic Affairs from 1986 to 1987 and as Vice President for Academic Affairs from 1989 to 1992.
 During her time in the position, Ciriclio made great progress in budget planning and faculty governance.

-Aside from her work as a photography educator and academic administrator, Ciriclio also served on the board of directors at San Francisco Camerawork Gallery from 1983-1986.
+Aside from her work as a photography educator and academic administrator, Ciriclio also served on the board of directors at San Francisco Camerawork Gallery from 1983 to 1986.